Thaumatococcus daniellii: Planting and weed control

 It is relatively easy to propagate T. daniellii from rhizome fragments bearing one or two stools each.
 Due to the low percentage of germination and the slow growth of the seedling, for commercial propagation, the plant should be established from rhizomes and not from seeds.

-Within the first few months after planting, the rhizomes from adjacent plants intermingle and soon the space between the plants will be covered with shoots and leaves.
+Within the first few months after planting, the rhizomes from adjacent plants intermingle and soon the space between the plants is covered with shoots and leaves.
 Since the foliage covers the ground completely, weeds are suppressed and weeding is no longer necessary.
 Therefore, weeding is only essential in the first few months after planting.
-After soil is covered weeding should be abandoned to avoid damage to flower buds.
-Weeding should be shallow since the rhizomes and roots are close to the soil surface.
+After soil is covered, weeding should be abandoned to avoid damage to flower buds.
+Weeding should be shallow, since the rhizomes and roots are close to the soil surface.

-Spacing of about 1x1m between plants at planting should be sufficient.
+Spacing of about 1 x 1 m between plants at planting should be sufficient.
 Planting in rows is not essential.
 Closer spacing between the plants results in even quicker ground coverage, which reduces the period of weed control.
 Trials have shown, that plantation with lower inner-plant spacing (28 cm) show higher inflorescence production than wider spacing (72 cm).
 A compromise between planting density for maximizing flower production, weed control and ease of fruit collection may be essential.

 The plant should be grown under shade to prevent severe plant losses during the dry season.
 In addition growing under shade results in higher fruit yield.
 Prior shade at planting time is essential if planting is done in the dry season.
 Enhanced fruit yield can as well be achieved by irrigation during the antecedent dry season.